 7018 Welding Rod Applications7018 stick welding rods are highly suitable for welding carbon steel and ideal for structural applications and jobs within the retail welding industry.
 Common 7018 welding rod applications include:

 6013 or 7018 Welding Sticks – Which Should you Choose?The type of welding rod you choose will depend on your application and experience.
 Many beginners will learn to use a 6013 in their welding classes.
 Unless a building project calls for a higher KSI value, the 6013 is a commonly used and reliable option.

 In many cases, the 7018 is an industry standard.
 In addition to having the higher KSI and coating, it's also a low-hydrogen option, meaning it’s less likely to cause cracking on crucial infrastructure projects like bridge construction.
 However, the rod’s lack of hydrogen does mean you’ll need to keep it in a rod oven to prevent it from absorbing moisture, which could weaken the rod.

 Once you know which type of welding stick you need for your project, visit Industrial Metal Supply.
-We sell an assortment of sizes and options, perfect for tackling most projects.
+We sell an assortment of welding stick sizes and options, including premium welding machines, tools, helmets, and goggles that are perfect for tackling most projects.